 Streaming windows are often the first signs of condensation before black mould patches start to appear and musty smells are noticed.
 At this stage, the indoor air quality (IAQ) is damaging to your health.
 Energy-efficient, new properties and older homes that have had drafts sealed up with insulation or triple glazing are likely to suffer with condensation.
 Due to warm moist air remains trapped inside the home without proper ventilation.

 Condensation, left un-treated, can be damaging to your health.
 Mould spores germinate and dust mites breed in damp, humid environments.
 And these allergens can trigger a host of respiratory problems in asthma and allergy-sufferers and cause other allergic symptoms such as Rhinitis.
-Children and the elderly are most at risk, and these groups are more likely to spend longer periods at home.

 Contact us today to know more about our Positive Input Ventilation (PIV) and Drimaster Eco range which will improve the overall air quality in your home, specifically eliminating condensation and dampness.